-A Personal Server is a protocol participant — it registers onchain and can act unattended.
-The Data Portability Client (e.g. Data Connect desktop app) is a client that configures and controls the Personal Server, but is not itself a protocol participant.
-Think of it like email: the desktop app is your mail client, the Personal Server is your mail server.
+A Personal Server is a protocol participant — it registers onchain and can act under the scopes the user allows.
+A Vana app (the desktop app, or a web app) is a client that bundles and controls a Personal Server, but is not itself a protocol participant.
+Think of it like email: the app is your mail client, the Personal Server is your mail server.

-- Serving data to builders who hold a valid grant
+- Serves data to builders who hold a valid grant, scope by scope, over an authenticated API

-- Encrypting data before uploading to storage backends
+- Encrypts data before uploading to storage backends

 Registration